e0328eric/vesti/README.md

-# vesti-odin
+# vesti

-An Odin port of [Vesti](https://github.com/e0328eric/vesti), a transpiler from the Vesti document language to LaTeX.
+A transpiler from the Vesti document language to LaTeX.
 It keeps the Vesti 0.16.1 command-line surface and includes the Lua project API and bundled Tectonic bridge.

 ## Build and test